OWASP/www-project-it-grc/README.md

 ### **Control**

-Once you identify and evaluate risks, you should to design the controls to mitigate such risk, so in the control module you can design, evaluate, and approve controls.
+Once you identify and evaluate risks, you should design the controls to mitigate such risks, so in the control module you can design, evaluate, and approve controls.
-Each control has a flow (draft, designed, implemented, approved), so the controls can be audited, and assure they are effective to mitigate risks.
+Each control has a flow (draft, designed, implemented, approved), so the controls can be audited and evaluated to ensure they are effective to mitigate risks.

 <img width="943" alt="image" src="https://github.com/user-attachments/assets/2699c8f6-306c-4a0e-aed5-586a4be64ccd">